 If you are considering private home support, ask if the worker has special dementia training and has worked with people living with dementia before.

-Sometimes, a couple wants to stay as close together as possible but have different needs.
+A couple may want to stay as close together as possible but have different needs.
 Seniors can consider options such as home support, independent living (with support brought in), or campuses of care.

 Campuses of care offer different levels of care (e.g., independent living, assisted living and long-term care) at the same location.
 This can be a good option for couples who need different levels of care, or for seniors who want to stay in one place as they age.

-Brought to you by BC Care Providers Association (BCCPA) & EngAge BC, Route65.ca is your go-to resource for finding independent living, assisted living, long-term care and home health options in B.C.
+Brought to you by BC Care Providers Association (BCCPA), Route65.ca is your go-to resource for finding independent living, assisted living, long-term care and home health options in B.C.

 BCCPA’s mission is to support B.C.’s seniors living, wellness and care providers in delivering high-quality experiences for seniors through research, education, advocacy, and collaboration.
-To be listed on Route65.ca, operators must be active members of BCCPA or EngAge BC, or be operated by a provincial health authority.
+To be listed on Route65.ca, operators must be active members of BCCPA, or be operated by a provincial health authority.

-All BCCPA and EngAge BC members are required to adhere to an operator Code of Ethics.
+All BCCPA members are required to adhere to an operator Code of Ethics.

-To be listed on Route65.ca, operators must be BC Care Providers Association or EngAge BC members, or be operated by a health authority in B.C.
+To be listed on Route65.ca, operators must be members of BC Care Providers Association or operated by a B.C. health authority.
+BCCPA members help sustain the platform through their annual membership dues.

 All information available on the Route65.ca platform is specific to B.C. only.